-People may have problems with:
+People with PCA also have problems with:

 - Light sensitivity Finding bright light uncomfortable, including glare from shiny surfaces.
 People may have unusual colour experiences such as seeing patches of colour when it is dark.

 - Mood Some people become low in mood, irritable or anxious, or may lose interest in things.